vitorrenansd/algorithm-benchmark/README.md

 This software was developed as a project for my Computer Science degree, 3rd semester, under the title “MAKE A SYSTEM DEVELOPMENT FOR PERFORMANCE ANALYSIS OF DATA SORTING ALGORITHMS.”

 ![image](https://github.com/user-attachments/assets/eaf02097-daef-4c4e-b925-8ad9f6d9e150)
+The user just needs to choose the type of data to be sorted, the path, and the number of tests

 It includes several packages and classes, which are explained below: